 Manufacturing is currently on hold, summer 2014.
 I hope to return with a version 2 of the filter method with highly improved means of estimating the optimal filter strengths for different image sensor and lens configurations.

-It is now possible to acquire the moiré and aliasing filter (CYL-Filter) fitted into a standard filter frame (size 49, 52, 55, 58, 62, 67 and 72 mm).
+This is an experimental moiré and aliasing filter (CYL-Filter) fitted into a standard filter frame (size 49, 52, 55, 58, 62, 67 and 72 mm).
 See more info about the this filter method in the earlier posts, here and here.
-A small-scale piecewise production has been established.
 If interested, please contact me directly via the contact form at the end of this post, and I can give you more information about the filter.
-Unit price is 75 USD (or 57 EUR).

 Update May 2013

 I have been working and elaborating to survey the possibilities with this antialiasing filter method for DSLR videoing.
 Here is the latest development status: